Import call center and web data

 - Drag the dimension that holds your web page names onto a Freeform Table visualization.

-- Replace the metric with the desired call center metric that you want to measure conversion.
+- Replace the metric with the desired call center metric that you want to measure.

 - Click the gear icon near the metric header.
 Click Use non-default attribution model.

-The resulting report shows the top metric from call center data.
+The resulting report shows the top pages that drive calls to your call center.

 You can further increase insight with this table by splitting Calls by reason or category.

 - Click the right chevron under the ‘Call Reason’ dimension in the list of components.
 This action reveals individual dimension values.

 - Drag the desired dimension value(s) under the ‘Calls’ metric, which filters that metric by each respective call reason.

 - Repeat for each call reason that you would like to drill into.
 Use the ‘All sessions’ filter to view the aggregate total.